poole/hyde/about.md

 ---
 layout: page
-title: About
+title: About Us
 ---

-I created the website to help you on your coding journey.
-You will be able to create websites immediately after learning HTML.
+DevPractical is a website that focuses on helping beginners to learn, create and publish web based projects.

-It focused on beginners, and anyone who only want to create something useful but is not ready to learn lots of languages while starting out.
+It mainly focuses on beginners, and anyone who want to create something useful but is not ready to learn lots of languages while starting out.

-I also created this website so that I can document my journey in Web development.
-When I started to explore the tech world, I did not find a lot of content to help me.
-I am confident that you will find insightful and useful as you explore the tech world.

-It is my hope that I can explain things with the beginners mindset that will help you if you are just one step behind me.
+It is my hope that this website will explain things with the beginners mindset and you will find it useful.

+This website is currently maintained by Avic Ndugu.

+## Copyright Stuff
+1. Do not republish any of the articles/ posts that appear on this website.
+However, you can selectively quote part of an article/ post provided you add a link to the original source(this website).
+2. You are free to use any code that appears in the tutorials.
+3. For teachers: you are free to print the contents contained on this website for use in a classroom.
+4. You are also free to add a link to DevPractical's tutorials and blog posts.
+5. If there’s anything else here you want to use, Just email me and ask.
+6. DevPractical is free for your own personal use.

-## Author
+## Privacy Policy
-Hi there.
-I am Avic Ndugu.
-I am a tech and science enthusiast.
-I love building things and web development provides an opportunity to do that.

-You can connect with me on Twitter or Medium or LinkedIn.

-I am also an Elementary school teacher in Kenya.
+### Who we are
+Our website address is: [https://devpractical.com](https://devpractical.com).

+### What personal data we collect and why we collect it:
+We also use 3rd party Google Analytics tools to monitor anonymous site usage and statistics.

+This website is powered by [Jekyll](https://jekyll.com) and Hosted on [Netlify](https://netlify.com).